Super end to 2020, Real cost of SMSFs, Investing under COVID, Your home and retirement planning, Reverse mortgages, Super rules for employers.

 Tracey Spicer talks to Dr Sarah Sinclair from RMIT about home equity release products for retirees, such as reverse mortgages and the Pension Loans Scheme.Read more

 No need to be bored or overwhelmed now that you have finished work.
 Make the most of your retirement with expert tips from Dr Jon Glass.Read more

 See also our coverage of the Retirement Income Review.

 SUPER GUIDE FOR EMPLOYERS (PART 2)

-Forgetting about regularly paying your employees’ super is easy, so here’s a checklist to help ensure you master your super responsibilities.Read more
+Forgetting about regularly paying your employees’ super is easy, so here’s 7 checklists to help ensure you master your super responsibilities.Read more

-Salary sacrifice arrangements need to meet the rules if you want them to be deemed effective, which is essential if to avoid problems with the ATO.Read more
+A salary sacrifice arrangement with your employee needs to meet certain rules if you want to avoid problems with the ATO later on.Read more

 Tax deductions are a valuable sweetener when you make super contributions for your employees, but which payments can you claim on your annual tax bill?Read more